 My name is Kathy Jackson.
-I’m a firearms instructor, a homeschool mom, a small business owner, a former magazine editor, and a freelance writer.
-I guess you could say I wear a lot of hats.
-My husband and I have been married more than 25 years, and we have five sons.
+I have been a professional firearms trainer, a small business owner, a magazine editor, a homeschool mom, and a freelance writer.
+I guess you could say I have worn a lot of hats.
+My husband and I have been married more than 30 years, and we have five sons.

-As a freelance writer, my work has appeared in several publications, both print and online.
-I’m a frequent contributor to Women & Guns Magazine, and my work has appeared in SWAT Magazine.
+As a freelance writer, my work has appeared in several publications, both print and online, including Concealed Carry Magazine, Women & Guns Magazine, and SWAT Magazine.
 But I am most proud of the books I’ve written.
-In 2009, radio talk show host Mark Walters and I co-authored Lessons from Armed America, a book which presents several real-life accounts of people protecting themselves from criminals and the lessons we can learn from those situations.
+In 2009, radio talk show host Mark Walters and I co-authored Lessons from Armed America, a book that presents several real-life accounts of people protecting themselves from criminals and the lessons we can learn from those situations.
 In December 2010, White Feather Press published The Cornered Cat: A Woman’s Guide to Concealed Carry.
-Although based on this website, the book provides a lot of material you can’t find on the site, and also provides the convenience of being able to read it in the bathtub or on a sandy beach in full sunlight.
-Try that with a computer!
+The book provides a lot of material you can’t find on this website, organized in an easy-to-read fashion.

-In 2012, I began offering firearms instruction for both women and men through Cornered Cat LLC.
-Along with intermediate to advanced firearms instruction, my classes feature hands-on opportunities to try on holsters and alternate carry methods.
-In these classes, I provide accurate descriptions in plain language, compassionate instruction, and usable shooting techniques that work well with female body types.
-Students report that they have a lot of fun in my classes, and I especially love hearing genuine laughter from my students.
-Although the subject matter is serious and I work hard to help every student walk away with as much information as they can absorb, I work equally hard at helping everyone enjoy our time together because I believe that the things we learn with pleasure, we never forget.
+Students reported that they had a lot of fun in my classes, and I especially loved hearing genuine laughter from my students even during the times we were working under high stress.
+Although the subject matter is serious and I pushed every student to learn as many skills and as much information as they could possibly absorb, I worked equally hard to help everyone enjoy our time together because I believe that the things we learn with pleasure, we never forget.